 For members of the LGBTQ+ community, coming out of the closet to parents, friends and family members is a huge step in exploring and disclosing their gender identity and sexual orientation.
 It’s a deeply personal and unique experience, and takes a lot of courage to do so.
 And it provides a weight off their shoulders once they’re out and proud.
 But the process can be nerve-wracking and cause feelings of rejection, especially from loved ones and parents, whom we often seek acceptance from.
 After all, whether you’re a kid or an adult, we all just want to be loved for who we are.

-This Pride Month, take a minute to read the experiences of several members in the LGBTQ+ community who’ve come out to their parents.
+This Pride Day, take a minute to read the experiences of several members of the LGBTQ+ community who’ve come out to their parents.
 Then read on for advice on how parents can be more supportive of LGBTQ+ children in our families and communities.

 Coming out: real stories from Singapore’s LGBTQ+ community